Torso Strength – Dynamic and Static Loading

 - This Week’s Grip Challenge: Plate Curl for Reps

 This entry was posted on Tuesday, January 27th, 2009 at 11:25 pm and is filed under Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson

 9 Responses to “Torso Strength – Dynamic and Static Loading”